paepckehh/fsdd/README.md

 - yes, its fast (uses the new maphash runtime package)
 - 100% pure go, stdlib only, dependency free, use as app or api (see api.go)

-# EXPLICIT DATALOSS WARNING

-- HARDLINKS ARE ABSOLUTE SAFE AND GREAT FOR BUILDING MOST TYPES OF SMALL/FAST R/W CACHES.
-- HARDLINKS ARE ABSOLUTE SAFE AND GREAT FOR BUILDING MOST TYPES OF SMALL/FAST READ-ONLY FILESYSTEMS.
-- ACTIVATE THE WRITE OPTION ON OTHER R/W FILESYSTEM ONLY IF YOU ARE 100% SURE YOU UNDERSTAND HARDLINKS!
-- NOT TESTED ON NON-UNIX-LIKE FILESYSTEMS (YET)

 # INSTALL